rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 A life spent mastering himself.
 Everything else is not important.

 He can go days without much food or water.
 He can sit and meditate for hours.
-He may go to extremes to test his body, mind and soul.
+He may go to extremes to test his body and mind.

 How about the beaming part ?
 After all, Yogis have been depicted with radiant beams of light.

-Let's try to understand our Yogi image:
+Lets scrape their simple (not necessary easy) technique to keep energy at high levels:

 **In lotus position a Yogi does not move.**

 He is balanced and relaxed.

-By not moving and by being at rest, a Yogi solves the first piece of our puzzle: muscles are big consumers of energy and oxygen in the body.
+By not moving and by being at rest, a Yogi solves the first piece of our energy puzzle: muscles are big consumers of energy and oxygen in the body.

 Our muscles play a big role in all the energy we consume while awake.
 Muscles use oxygen coming from our breathing to create energy.

 We instinctively know this relationship between muscle activity and breathing.
-If we try to sprint or run,  we will naturally increase our breathing frequency.
-We have to "catch our breath".
+If we try to sprint or run, we have to "catch our breath".

 In fact, our muscles devour oxygen when active: to move, stand, run, swim, etc. From the moment we wake up to the moment we fall asleep, muscles are active and helping with gravity.

 **In lotus position a Yogi meditates.**

-Allow me to simplify, just for now,  the word meditation as the relaxing of your mind.
+Allow me to simplify the word meditation as the relaxing of your mind.
 We will go deeper into how that happens, but for now, please bare with me.

-A relaxed mind solves the second piece of our puzzle: the brain is another big consumer of energy and oxygen in the body.
+A relaxed mind solves the second piece of our energy puzzle: the brain is another big consumer of energy and oxygen in the body.

-Is it possible to relax our mind and consume less energy ?
+Is it true that if we relax our mind we consume less energy ?
 Yes.
-We do that everyday at sleep.
+We do that everyday at sleep, for example.

 What happens when we sleep?
 We rest.